andydlindsay/lectures/w08d03/README.md

 * Feel free to change the width and height values if developing for a mobile-first site

 ### Some Old Friends
-* Cypress is built on top of Mocha
+* Cypress is built on top of Mocha and uses Chai assertions
 * Cypress comes with jQuery installed (accessible with `Cypress.$();`)

 ### Useful Links